CreatCodeBuild/deno-graphql/remote-graph/readme.md

 If you have a query `query { x y z }` where `x` and `y` belong to the same remote server, this lib will compile only 1 remote query that batches them together.
 Batching happens automatically and __zero-configuration__ is needed.

 ## Todo
-1. Full query language support. `RemoteType` does not support full GraphQL query language yet.
+1. Full query language support. `RemoteResolver` does not support full GraphQL query language yet.
 For example, it does not support Fragments and Interface.
 2. Add `@remote` directive to allow better ahead of time type checking, readability.
 An draft design is
 ```
 type Query {